w-devin/go-sqlite3/README.md

 The -binding suffix was added to avoid build failures under gccgo.

-In this repository, those files are an amalgamation of code that was copied from SQLite3.
-The license of that code is the same as the license of SQLite3.
+In this repository, those files are an amalgamation of code that was copied from SQLite3 and SQLite3MultipleCiphers.
+The license of that code is the same as the licenses of SQLite3 and SQLite3MultipleCiphers.

 # Author